It's important to consider accessibility when designing your app.

 By streamlining the default interactivity, you're helping your users intuit the most important action to take on the message.

 Save people work wherever you can by minimizing the choices they have to make.
-When you give select menus and buttons good default values, you decrease the number of choices they have to make from many to a simple one - yes or no.
+When you give select menus and buttons good default values, you decrease the number of choices they have to make from many to one - yes or no.

 Say your app helps people buy coffee.
 Instead of presenting a full menu of choices every time someone orders, you could make the user’s last order the default option.
 In the best case scenario, this reduces the coffee order to a single click.

 Think about what a person will need to remember about their interaction with your app when they come back to it later, at the end of the message’s life—or after an exchange of several messages.
-Do those buttons and menus need to stick around, or can you condense the message down to a simple text record of what happened?
+Do those buttons and menus need to stick around, or can you condense the message down to a short text record of what happened?

 Be considerate and update your message after the interactive flow or the conversation expires:

 Read our guide to updating messages to see how you can cleanup after your app has done some work.

 A screen reader is a tool used that helps people who have difficulties seeing with accessing and interacting with digital content.
 There are several considerations to keep in mind to most effectively work with a screen reader, including emoji use, images, and interactive elements.